PLPAcademy/day-3-assignment-MichelleThuo/README.md

 B) Update your PATH
 C) Run Flutter Doctor
 D) Create a new Flutter project
+**Answer:**
+**B) Update your PATH**
+After downloading and extracting Flutter, the next step is to update the system's PATH environment variable so that you can run Flutter commands from any directory.

 4. What command is used to run a newly created Flutter app?